yohanalee/learnCDK/README.md

     }

 ```
-Note: Import new packages and intialise dynabodb client and dynamodb table.
-{{explain boto3 and other imported libraries}}

 Let's deploy the latest changes:

 ```bash
 $ cdk deploy
 ```

-Note: Since we are deploying a DynamoDB table, we are updating our stack.
+Note: We are updating our stack since we are deploying a DynamoDB table.
 Hence, we have to do `cdk deploy` instead of `cdk deploy --hotswap`.

 Output should look like this:
 ![](images/cdk_deploy_ddb.png)

-Let's head over to **CloudFormation** console to see the output
+Let's head over to **CloudFormation** console to see the output.
 ![](images/cfn_ddb.png)

 ### 2.3.3.
 Check out contents of Lambda function of _events_
-Let's check out the contents of _event_.
+Secondly, let's check out the contents of _event_.
 I will be using **Insomnia** to test my REST API.